bio-tools/biotoolsDocs/IFB_tools.rst

 A single *bio.tools* entry is annotated with one or more types, reflecting different facets of the tool described by the entry.
 Be sure to understand the type(s) of tool you have, because it determines the information that's expected.
 A few suggestions:

-* *Bioinformatics portals* provide an unmbrella to other tools and databases, but don't (typically) directly serve them.
-Only use *Bioinformatics portal* for sites that cover multiple other resources, each which have their own distinct entity (and should have their own *bio.tools* entries).
+* *Bioinformatics portals* aggregate information about tools and databases, but don't (typically) directly serve them.
+Only use *Bioinformatics portal* for sites that cover multiple other resources, each which are their own distinct entity (and should have their own *bio.tools* entries).
 Good examples include `IMGT <http://www.imgt.org/>`_ and `wheatIS <http://www.wheatis.org/index.php>`_.
 * *Suite* might be more applicable than *Bioinformatics portal*.
 Example include Web application suites such as `CRISRP-Cas++ <https://crisprcas.i2bc.paris-saclay.fr/>`_ and `EvryRNA <https://evryrna.ibisc.univ-evry.fr/evryrna/evryrna/evryrna_home>`_, and suites of command-line tools such as `BioConductor <http://www.bioconductor.org/>`_.
 *  *Workbench* might be also be more applicable than *Bioinformatics portal*.
 This includes online and desktop integrated environements.
 Example include the general-purpose `Galaxy <https://usegalaxy.org/>`_ workbench and domain-specific ones such as `MetExplore <http://www.metexplore.fr/>`_ and `MicroScope <https://www.genoscope.cns.fr/agc/microscope/home/index.php>`_.
 * Typically use only one of *Bioinformatics portal*, *Database portal* or *Web application* in a single entry.
 If the resource is providing a database, then just go with *Database portal*, a good example being `Norine <https://bioinfo.lifl.fr/norine/>`_.